Writers in the Storm

 Mining For Character Emotions

-Let’s face it, mining for the best expression of emotions whether it’s body language, gut reactions, internalization or dialogue can be like panning for gold.
-A lot of useless grit is sloshed around before you hit pay dirt.… Read the post
+By Sharla Rae Let’s face it, mining for the best expression of emotions whether it’s body language, gut reactions, internalization or dialogue can be like panning for gold.
+A lot of useless grit is sloshed around before you hit pay dirt.
+Picture this: You’re sitting at your computer; the sun is shining through the window […]

 Read More